The module is divided into the following five units, and each unit comprises sessions that involve readings, discussions and other activities.

 Unit 5

-The unit starts by looking at how aggregate interest rate and other financial risks can be measured and managed by organisations.
+The unit starts by looking at how aggregate interest rates and other financial risks can be measured and managed by organisations.
 This involves understanding the concepts of gap analysis and Value-at-Risk (VaR).
 Other market risks – like FX risk – can also be managed by VaR.

 Attention then turns to operational risk – the risk arising from the failure of systems and controls.
 This is not, in itself, a financial risk, but operational risk failures are commonly the root cause of losses arising from financial transactions.
 This unit then focuses on enterprise risk management (ERM) processes for risk management.
 This is a holistic approach to risk management that involves managing risks in aggregate rather than separately.